Tunnelsats/tunnelsats/FAQ.md

 <br/>

 ### Is your service reliable?

 We use premium VPS Services with tight SLAs and proven, recorded high uptime (99,99%).
 We also setup servers across different service providers to allow for switching in case something out of our control happens.
 We also setup tight monitoring systems for our VMs, with alert mechanisms and coverage by 3 people in operations.
+That said, we're early in our offering and happily provide regular uptime metrics when we enter beta phase, to provide more objective reliability data here.

+We use premium VPS Services with tight SLAs and proven, recorded high uptime (99,99%).
+We also setup servers across different service providers to allow for switching in case something out of our control happens.
+We also setup tight monitoring systems for our VMs, with alert mechanisms and coverage by 3 people in operations.
 That said, we're early in our offering and happily provide regular uptime metrics to provide more objective reliability data here.